paradigma-cl/unbreakableID/README.md

 In a world increasingly connected not just by trade in goods but also by the exchange of violence, information, viruses, and emissions, the importance of social preferences in underwriting human cooperation, even survival, may now be greater even than it was among that small group of foragers that began the exodus from Africa 55,000 years ago to spread this particular cooperative species to the far corners of the world.
 [2]

-Human beings have become more conscious of a growing interdependence between all parts of the world with the growth of a world economy which followed the Great Transformation, the Services Transformation, the ICT revolution, the adoption of free trade policies, named as the New Globalization by most of the countries of the world.
+Human beings have become more conscious of a growing interdependence between all parts of the world.
+The growth of the world economy followed the Great Transformation, the Services Transformation, the ICT revolution, and the adoption of free trade policies, which most countries have named the New Globalization.

 A beginning to understand, though dimly, that no country is an island unto itself, but as Bahá’u’lláh said: “The earth is but one country, and mankind its citizens.”
 [3]

-Without a strong guiding moral philosophy men struggled on as best they could to respond to the new needs of the world.
-It is accepted that the times called for a more just dignified station for a much wider spectrum of the society.
+Without a strong guiding moral philosophy, men struggled on as best they could to respond to the world's new needs.
+It is accepted that the times called for a more just and dignified station for a much wider spectrum of society.

 The world is nowadays dominated by a growing divide, a term that reflects the availability or unavailability of Information Technology and Communications (ICT) resources, analysed in terms of economic accessibility.
 This is called the digital divide.